The Holon-Parton Structure of the Meme: A Structure for the Unit of Culture

 Though each of these individual categories, when compared literally to each other are not exactly all the same thing (that would be a conflation, and therefore a category error), each of those things is, indeed, a meme, and a memeplex; a holon-parton and a holarchy-partarchy.

-The question of ontology: Are memes real?
+A question of ontology: Are memes real?

 Yes.
 Memes – whether ideas, processes, products – when they become ideas in a mind – are abstractions in the human mind, but nonetheless are indeed real.
 An idea in a brain is: the real firing of real neurones, which can be filmed (Muto et al. 2013) .
 See also: `Can We Measure Memes?’
 McNamara 2011.

 - Novels: ideas > letters > words > sentences> paragraphs> chapters> novel